 EU and UK attempts to change genome editing regulations could have opened the door to interesting, even productive discussions.
 Instead they have further entrenched the unhelpful polarisation of early GMO debates.

 While promising, techno solutions in agriculture also bring inevitable questions.
-A new report asks and whether such innovations free us from, or perpetuate, “agribusiness-as-usual”.
+A new report from IPES Food and ETC Group asks and whether such innovations free us from, or perpetuate, “agribusiness-as-usual”.

 A new report suggests that while plant breeders of all kinds support the idea of ‘working together’ – there are few practical or regulatory pathways for achieving ‘co-existence’